MojoAuth/mojoauth-docs/content/howto/add-sms-authentication/index.md

 > MojoAuth passwordless login form will be rendered in the above div on your web page

-- Add the MojoAuth passwordless login using **Phone Login** with the following method.
+- Add the MojoAuth passwordless login using **SMS Authentication** with the following method.
 The response would be handled in .then() function.

 ```js
 mojoauth.signIn().then(response => console.log(response))